apache/fluo-uno/README.md

 ## Fetch command

-The `uno fetch` command fetches the binary tarball dependencies of Apache Fluo to be later installed by the `setup` command.
-By default, it will download binary tarballs.
-However, you can configure the `fetch` command to build Fluo or Accumulo from a local git repo by setting `FLUO_REPO` or `ACCUMULO_REPO` in `env.sh`.
+The `uno fetch <component>` command fetches the tarballs of a component and its dependencies for later use by the `setup` command.
+By default, the `fetch` command downloads tarballs but you can configure it to build Fluo or Accumulo from a local git repo by setting `FLUO_REPO` or `ACCUMULO_REPO` in `env.sh`.

-If `uno fetch all` is run, all dependencies will be either downloaded or built.
-If you would like to only fetch certain dependencies, run `uno fetch` to see a list of possible dependencies.
+If `uno fetch all` is run, all possible components will be either downloaded or built.
+If you would like to only fetch certain components, run `uno fetch` to see a list of possible components.

-After the `fetch` command is run for the first time, it only needs to run again if you want to upgrade dependencies and need to download/build the latest version.
+After the `fetch` command is run for the first time, it only needs to run again if you want to upgrade components and need to download/build the latest version.

 ## Setup command